Code-Institute-Submissions/the-shamans-cat/README.md

 * Chrome DevTools and Safari Developer Tools are available from the browser.
 * Lighthouse - Lighthouse is an open-source, automated tool for improving the quality of web pages.
 You can run it from Chrome DevTools against any web page, public or requiring authentication.
 It has audits for performance, accessibility, progressive web apps, SEO and more.
 * [ally](https://color.a11y.com/) to test colour contrast is optimized.
+* [Grammarly](Grammarly.com) This is a tool that checks your text for spelling and punctuation etc.
 ___

 [_Back to Top of TOC_](#back-to-toc-anchor-point)